TomatoFT/Forex-Trading-Automation-with-Deep-Reinforcement-Learning/README.md

 <p>Just open the ipynb file in google colab and Ctrl F9 to run all the code</p>

 <h1>PUBLICATION</h1>
 <p>We use this project to have the publication in RIVF 2021 conference.
-For more about the methods or the implementation of the project you can read the paper with information below</p>
+For more about the methods or the implementation of the project you can read the paper with information below.
+(DOI is only available in March 2022)</p>

 ```
+@article{Deep Reinforcement Learning methods for Automation Forex Trading,
+  author = {Tan Chau, Vu Ngo-Duc, Tri Nguyen-Minh, Duc Nguyen-Tran-Anh and Hop Do-Trong},
+  doi = {},
+  Conference = {RIVF},
+  month = {11},
+  pages = {1--6},
-Deep Reinforcement Learning methods for Automation Forex Trading
+  title = {{Deep Reinforcement Learning methods for Automation Forex Trading}},
+  year = {2022}
+}
 ```

  <h1>NOTICE</h1>